Unicon/iclicker-sakai-integrate/README.txt

 Sakai Compatibility
 -------------------
-This version of the plug-in works with Sakai v2.8 or newer (including Sakai 10) and supports single sign-on.
-Users running Sakai v2.3-2.7 without SSO may use the previous version of the plug-in.
-Installations of Sakai older than version 2.3 are not supported by the i>clicker integrate plug-in.
+This version of the plug-in works with Sakai 11 or newer and supports single sign-on.
+Installations of Sakai older than version 11 are not supported by the i>clicker integrate plug-in.

     **Note on EntityBroker**